Emotional Rollercoaster After Surgery

 - Being confused about what is normal to experience during your recovery process

-- Worrying about your surgical scars and wondering about options to take in order to reduce its appearance
+- Worrying about your surgical scars and wondering about scar reducing options

 - Searching the internet for normal and abnormal findings during the recovery process as well as other people’s surgical experiences

 - Experiencing low energy levels

-- Missing your activities of daily living and other routine activities that you have put on hold as you recover
+- Missing your daily activities that you have put on hold as you recover

-- Having second thoughts on your decision to undergo a surgical procedure
+- Having second thoughts about your decision to undergo a surgical procedure

 - Undergoing depression due to poor cosmetic results

 Post-Cosmetic Surgery Depression

-If a certain part of your body is affecting your self-confidence, and you decided to improve its appearance through cosmetic surgery, it is normal for you to feel happy and contented about it.
-However, this is not always the case as some people may experience sadness and depression following their desired cosmetic surgery.
-This is called post-cosmetic surgery depression or post-plastic surgery depression and is associated with several factors such as anaesthesia and pain medications, lack of support from family and friends, disappointment over the clinical outcome, and other personal issues.
+If the aspect of your body is affecting your self-confidence, and you decided to improve its appearance through cosmetic surgery, the chances are you will feel excited about satisfactory results.
+However, this is not always the case as some people may experience sadness and depression following their cosmetic surgery.
+This is called post-cosmetic surgery depression or post-plastic surgery depression and is associated with several factors such as anaesthesia and pain medication, lack of support from family and friends, disappointment over the clinical outcome, and other personal issues.

 - Difficulty making decisions